Epitome87/50-projects-50-days/README.md

 Double-click on an image to "Heart" it.
 Doing so will cause a heart icon to animate where the image was clicked, and a counter tracking your "Likes" to increase.

 ###### `Originally Completed: 9/04/2021`

+### Day 30 - Auto Typing Effect

+Very simple project that showcases text that is looks as if it is being automatically typed onto the page.
+The user can increase and decrease the speed at which the typing occurs.

+###### `Originally Completed: 9/05/2021`